• Skip to primary navigation

 Instructions

-• Roll out your pastry crust, put the filling in, then top with the lid, crimp the edges well, cut a few slices in the top for steam, decorate with cut out pieces of dough if desired, brushing cut pieces of garnishing dough with water to help them stick.
+• Top with the lid, crimp the edges well, cut a few slits in the top crust for steam.
+Decorate with cut out pieces of dough if desired.
+Brush cut pieces of dough with water to help them stick.

-• Preheat the oven to 375, brush the pie with the egg wash and bake on a low rack of the oven for 45-60 minutes, or until bubbly and golden.
+• Preheat the oven to 375 F. Brush the top crust with the egg wash.
+Bake on a low rack of the oven for 45-60 minutes, or until the filling is bubbling and the crust is golden brown.

 • Allow the pie to cool for 20 minutes before serving.
-From here the pie will last in the fridge for 5 days, or can be frozen whole, then thawed and served if you want to make it ahead.
+From here the pie will last in the fridge for 5 days.
+It can also be frozen whole, then thawed and served if you want to make it ahead.
 If baking ahead, make sure to bring the pie to room temperature or warm in an oven before serving.

 Maple Sugar Wild Blueberry Pie